Islandora-Collaboration-Group/ISLE/docs/02_installation_development/ild_installation_guide.md

 The install times stated below for each container are highly dependent on the enduser's available Internet bandwidth and could take more or less time accordingly.

-* run `docker-compose up -d` - this is going to download and start all five images (roughly 600GB of data so it may take a little while depending on your connection)
+* run `docker-compose up -d` - this is going to download and start all five images (roughly 6 GB of data so it may take a little while depending on your connection)

    * Check if the containers are running: `docker ps` (shows only running containers)